dng296/Seattle-Airbnb-EDA/README.md

 ## File Descriptions <a name="files"></a>
-The repository includes a `Data` folder with three datasets downloaded from Kaggle, a `figures` folder with plots that I generated, and a Jupyter notebook with all of the code I wrote.
+The repository includes a `Data` folder with three datasets downloaded from Kaggle, a `Figures` folder with plots that I generated, and a Jupyter notebook with all of the code I wrote.

 ## Results<a name="results"></a>